 In case citizens of the United Arab Emirates need a multiple-entry visa, because of business purposes or visiting families, for instance, it has to be asked at the Immigration HQs (Nairobi) by compiling extra documentation, such as an invitation letter for the Kenyan company or family, a proof of applicant’s employment and a copy of registration or incorporation certificate.

-The electronic visa has a validity of 3 months from the date of issue.
-The Kenya eVisa can be extended by Emiratis directly at the Immigration Headquarters in Nairobi and the Immigration Office in Mombasa if needed.
+The electronic visa has a validity of 3 months from the date of issue, the visa-holder must enter the country within 90 days.
+It is initially issued for 30-days with the option to extend it twice, once for 2 months and again for 3.
+The Kenya eVisa can be extended by Emiratis directly at the Immigration Headquarters in Nairobi and the Immigration Office in Mombasa.

 Apply for a Kenya eVisa as an Emirati

 All that is needed to apply for a Kenya eVisa is a valid email address, access to the internet, and a credit or debit card for the fee, on top of the necessary documentation as outlined above.